rsmahmud/Anvil-DA/How to Create a Word Guessing Game in Anvil.md

 ## Introduction
 Hey there, Anvil enthusiasts!
 I'm Hasan Rasel.
 Today I bring to you a fun little exercise.
 Whether you're just starting with Anvil or already got your hands dirty, the adrenaline is promised.
-We're going to build a version of the popular game **Wordle** in Anvil.
+We're going to recreate the popular game **Wordle** in Anvil.
 Don't worry if you're not familiar with it; it's super simple:
 - The app picks a random 5-letter word.
 - You get 6 tries to guess it.
 - After each guess, you'll get hints about how close you were to the secret word.
 We'll dive into that shortly.